 Because summer is a great time for a party, Midsummer has long been a time of revelry.
-The early church capitalized on this by creating the feast of St. John the Baptist on June 24, six months before Christmas, to coincide with Midsummer (according to the Gospel of Luke, John the Baptist was born six months before his cousin, Jesus, which is why this is a fixed date on the 24th).
+The early Catholic church capitalized on this by creating the Feast of St. John the Baptist on June 24, six months before Christmas, to coincide with Midsummer (according to the Gospel of Luke, John the Baptist was born six months before his cousin, Jesus, which is why this is a fixed date on the 24th).
 Many of the traditional festivities associated with St. John’s feast day were held the night before, on June 23, or St. John’s Eve.

 Perhaps more than any other day of the year, except Christmas, St. John’s Eve is full of lore.
 Throughout the world, this night has traditionally been celebrated by lighting massive bonfires, accompanied by music, singing, and dancing.
-In fact, in Ireland, St. John’s Eve is still known as “Bonfire Night,” and its history stretches back even further than Christianity in Ireland.
+In fact, in Ireland, St. John’s Eve is still known as “Bonfire Night,” and its history stretches back even further than Catholicism in Ireland.
 At one time, Bonfire Night honored Ãine, the Celtic goddess of love and fertility.

 St. John’s Eve bonfires were believed to have magical, protective qualities, and many rituals sprang up around them.